-Second, if you order a ton of content every month, the managed service can help coordinate everything with several writers.
+Second, if you order a ton of work every month like I do, the managed service can coordinate everything with several writers.
 This could be a worthy time-saving cost.

-Otherwise, the dashboard is pretty easy to use so you can manage it yourself ( unless you just want to sit on the beach and not bother being involved in your digital publishing business at all).
+Otherwise, the dashboard is pretty easy to use, so you can manage it yourself ( unless you want to sit on the beach and not bother being involved in your digital publishing business at all).

-Does WriterAccess publish your content in your WordPress website?
+Does WriterAccess publish your content on your WordPress website?

 While available in my account, I don’t bother with the integration.

-What I normally do is click the “Source” button in the article deliver dashboard so I get the HTML version.
-I copy that and paste it into the “Text” editor in WordPress so all the formatting is retained.
-My instructions include formatting instructions for proper use of heading tags (i.e. heading 2, 3, 4 etc.).
+I normally click the “Source” button in the article delivery dashboard, so I get the HTML version.
+I copy that and paste it into the “Text” editor in WordPress, so all the formatting is retained.
+My instructions include formatting instructions for the proper use of heading tags (i.e., heading 2, 3, 4, etc.).